• 1949

 Difficult Decisions

-By the late 1990s, the institutional lessons of the preceding decades remained firmly intact.
-Many of the team members had not lived through previous periods of turmoil at Cooke & Bieler, but as the technology bubble inflated, the firm’s disciplined philosophy nevertheless prepared them for the difficult decisions such periods require.
-The investment team stood by its fundamental research, emboldened by the lessons learned during the oil bubble.
+As the end of the century approached, and the technology bubble inflated, the institutional lessons of the preceding decades remained firmly intact.
+Though most of the team members had not experienced previous periods of extreme market turmoil at Cooke & Bieler, the firm’s disciplined philosophy nevertheless prepared them for the difficult decisions such periods require.
+The investment team stood by its fundamental research, informed by the lessons learned during the oil bubble, and avoided overvalued internet stocks.
 Their resolve paid off.
-In 2000 and 2001, years in which the S&P 500 Index declined by roughly 20% cumulatively, the benefits of a differentiated positioning once again became obvious to equity investors.
-Even in the face of significant market turmoil, Cooke & Bieler had generated 30 consecutive years of positive equity returns and saw its assets under management more than double over the course of the next five years.
+In 2000 and 2001, years in which the S&P 500 Index declined by roughly 20% cumulatively, the benefits of a disciplined and differentiated approach once again became clear to equity investors.
+As the internet-fueled bubble deflated and the attacks of September 11 pushed the economy into recession, Cooke & Bieler had generated 25 consecutive years of positive equity returns helping assets under management to more than double over the next five years.

 Today